MaterializeInc/materialize/play/mbta/doc/mbta-setup.md

 containing the data pulled from the MBTA streams at shutdown in case you want to replay the data or give the data to someone else so they can replay the stream.
 By default, Docker waits 10 seconds for the container to stop before killing it.
-If you need more time to ensure that archiving completes, find the Docker container corresponding to the demo with `docker ps | mbtaupsert_mbta-demo`.
+If you need more time to ensure that archiving completes, find the `mbtaupsert_mbta-demo` Docker container with `docker ps | grep mbtaupsert_mbta-demo`.
 Then run `docker stop <container_id> -t 30`.
 The `30` can be replaced with however many seconds you think it will take to archive all the data.
 You can tear down the rest of the containers using the command above.